krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 The flame graph is too large to post it here as an image, sorry.
 Spring Boot in that case threw **12478** exceptions.
 You can play with [HTML](/assets/async-demos/exceptions.html){:target="_blank"}.
-Let's focus on our controller, if those were also caught:
+Let's focus on our synthetic controller:

 ![alt text](/assets/async-demos/exceptions.png "flames")